GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.7.4 =
+* Bug: Resolve PHP error for specific GravityView / GravityChart combo
+* Bug: Render supported HTML in labels/choices for the PDF Pricing table
+* Bug: Fix PHP error while viewing a PDF when running an older version of WordPress (< 5.9) and PHP (< 8.0)

 = 6.7.3 =
 * Bug: Fix 3rd party conflict when different version of PSR-7 library is loaded